B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## Why Multi-Channel Brands Need a 3PL Built for Channel Mix

-They sell on Shopify, Amazon, and marketplaces while also shipping to retail accounts, distributors, or B2B partners.
-That means inventory is shared, labor is shared, warehouse space is shared, and one weak process can disrupt two revenue streams.
+The real problem is not choosing between B2B and DTC.
+Many growing brands need both.
+They sell on Shopify, Amazon, and other marketplaces while also shipping to retail accounts, distributors, or B2B partners, which means inventory is shared, labor is shared, warehouse space is shared, and one weak process can disrupt two revenue streams at once.

 A mixed-channel operation needs a 3PL that can: